Linux For Normies (from a normie's point of view)

 I highly recommend using Arch or any of its derivates, except for Manjaro.

 Gentoo and its derivates (Funtoo, Redcore) - Gentoo is complicated.
-Its package manager can be quite a pain to use if you do not configure it properly as the compiling times last longer than expected.
+Its package manager can be quite a pain to use if you cannot configure it properly as the compiling times last longer than expected.

-Also the entire installation process takes a long time to understand and writing something incorrectly will ultimately ruin all your effort.
+Also the entire installation process takes a long time to understand and writing something incorrectly will ultimately ruin everything.

 I would certainly not recommend it to new users, although Redcore may be a better alternative installation-wise if you're still curious. (it has a Calamari installer but it only comes with KDE by default)